-SECTION 2 INSTALLATION
+SECTION 2

+INSTALLATION

-The padded shipping carton contains the controller board and, if specified on the sales order, a 34-pin control cable to the drive, and two optional 20-pin data cables to the drives.
+The padded shipping carton contains the controller board and, if specified on the sales order, a 34-pin control cable to the drive(s) and 20-pin data cables to the drives.
 Inspect the controller board and its components and the cables for damage.